Colour Modes: What do RBG and CMYK mean?

-We're back with the lingo, to help you understand what's going on with all the jargon, and to leave you feeling knowledgeable and empowered.
+We're back with the lingo, to help you understand what's going on with all the jargon.
 Today we're talking colour modes.
-Colour is suuuper important in design (of all kinds) as I'm sure you're fully aware.
+Colour is suuuper important in design (of all kinds) as I'm sure you're fully aware but sometimes, the way designers talk about colour can be a little overwhelming.
+But, we’re here to help!

-Colour is pretty important for most people, actually.
+Colour is integrated into our everyday lives.
 We obsess over it for our outfits, our homes, our phone cases - colour is everything, everywhere.
-And, colour is created in our eyes with light, quite literally.
-When light hits paper, it's absorbed, but when it hits a screen, it's reflected.
-This action, creates different versions of the colours we know and love, and that's why we have different colour modes, so we can categorize those colours and use them correctly.
+And, colour is created in our eyes with light, quite literally (science alert!).
+When light hits paper, it is absorbed.
+But when it hits a screen, it's reflected.
+This action, creates different versions of the colours we know and love, and that's why we have different colour modes, namely CMYK and RGB!
+The way colour shows up on a computer will look way different than how it is printed, so by recognizing and understanding the difference, we can use them correctly.

-CMYK and RGB are two different kinds of colour models or modes.
-They're named for the colours that make them, so they're very literal and once you know what's what, are easy to remember.
+CMYK and RGB, the two different kinds of colour models or mode, are named for the colours that make them.
+It’s very literal and once you know what's what, it’s easy to remember.
 CMYK is the colour mode used for printing, and RGB is the colour mode used on screens.
 Remember that, and you're good to go!
-But, to dig in further, let's explain those colours:

 RGB = red, green, blue

-RGB colours are known as “additive colour”, because the colours are being added together to make other colours (remember playing with paints in elementary school?).
+RGB colours are known as additive colours, because the colours are being added together to make other colours.
 When all the colours are added together, the outcome is white!

 CMYK = cyan, magenta, yellow, and black